Wanludrame/dsi-cross-validated-readings/README.md

 [Elastic net: How to improve unstable cross validation of lambda](https://stats.stackexchange.com/questions/269603).
 Measuring the sensitivity of results with respect to the regularization parameter.

 [Variable coefficient rises, then falls as lambda decreases (LASSO)](https://stats.stackexchange.com/questions/206178).
-This phenomina seems to be suprising to some.
+This phenomena seems to be surprising to some.

 [Derivation of closed form lasso solution](https://stats.stackexchange.com/questions/17781).
 Solving the LASSO equations in the one variable case.